April 2016 – March 2018

 - Develop and maintain policies for the organisation

 We will continue to run regular events in the UK and approach trusts both in the UK and overseas.
 We will aim to build up our database of regular donors (Angels) and will invest in developing long term relationships with corporate donors and institutions in the UK, Russia and neighbouring organisations.
 We will share our knowledge of fundraising in Russia with partnership organisations.

 We will communicate effectively with our key stakeholders and will seek to raise our profile via proactive PR.
 We will invest in marketing tools such as our leaflets, website, newsletter and database.

 Organisational and technological infrastructure

-In the short-term, we will continue to keep costs to a minimum through home working but will invest in technology to facilitate this.
-We will improve our admin and finance processes to make them more efficient.
+We will continue to keep costs to a minimum through home working.
+We will continuously review our admin and finance processes to ensure they are efficient.